mpatel1996/mpatel1996/README.md

 ###### Thanks for checking out my GitHub page.
 It is currently Under constructions :construction: and more repositories are bound to be added in the future.
 Until then, please enjoy my About Me Page:smile:
 <a target="_blank" href="http://patelmihir.info/"><p>Click here to view my portfolio</p></a>

-- 🔭 I’m currently working on expanding my programming knowledge
+- 🔭 I’m currently a Full Time Programmer/Developer with Capgemini.
-- 🌱 I’m currently learning new languages and technologies but focusing on learning ML and AI related libraries
+- 🌱 I’m currently learning new languages and technologies but focusing on learning ML and AI related libraries.
 - 🤝 I’m looking to collaborate on anything interesting and fun :sweat_smile:
-- 🤔 I’m looking for help with gaining experience and collaborating in new projects
 - :earth_americas: I'm eager to explore our planet and travel the world if the opportunity arise :airplane:
 - :rocket: I Love talking about space travels and anything and everything in the universe, or I like to call it "the beyond" :milky_way: